Quick Answer

 - Swollen spleen or abdominal discomfort

-- Skin rash - particularly after taking amoxicillin
+- Skin rash, particularly after taking amoxicillin

 How to Prevent Spreading Tonsillitis

-- Avoid kissing until you're confirmed non-contagious
+- Avoid kissing until confirmed non-contagious

-- Improve ventilation - open windows in shared spaces
+- Improve ventilation in shared spaces

 What's the Treatment for Tonsillitis?

-Viral tonsillitis - symptom management
+Viral tonsillitis: symptom management

-Bacterial tonsillitis - antibiotics
+Bacterial tonsillitis: antibiotics

-- Phenoxymethylpenicillin (penicillin V) - first-line, 10-day course
+- Phenoxymethylpenicillin (penicillin V), first-line, 10-day course

-- Amoxicillin - alternative first-line
+- Amoxicillin, alternative first-line

-- Cefalexin - for mild penicillin allergy
+- Cefalexin, for mild penicillin allergy

-- Clindamycin or azithromycin - for severe penicillin allergy
+- Clindamycin or azithromycin, for severe penicillin allergy

 Recurrent tonsillitis

-When Should I See a Doctor?
+When to See a Doctor

 - Sore throat and fever aren't improving after 3–4 days

-- You're having difficulty swallowing liquids
+- Difficulty swallowing liquids

-- Your mouth won't open fully
+- The mouth won't open fully

-- You develop a widespread skin rash
+- A widespread skin rash develops

 - Symptoms last more than 10 days